vm146/SALEE/README.md

-Module for semi-automatic labeling of events via energy-data (SALEE)
+Module for semi-automatic labeling of events with energy-data (SALEE)